laravel/docs/helpers.md

 <a name="method-str-finish"></a>
 #### `str_finish()` {#collection-method}

-The `str_finish` function adds a single instance of the given value to a string if it does not already end with it:
+The `str_finish` function adds a single instance of the given value to a string if it does not already end with the value:

     $adjusted = str_finish('this/string', '/');